akrambel2115/El-Wendi-Sport-Tournament/README.md

 # El Wendi Sport Tournament Management System

-A full-featured web application for managing sports tournaments, dedicated to the memory of Bechachiya Ahsan, under the slogan "No to Drugs".
+A full-featured web application for managing sports tournaments, dedicated to the memory of Bechachhia Ahsan, under the slogan "No to Drugs".

 ## Overview